joeycoxonIT/osticket-prereqs/README.md

 <h3>6) Create a PHP directory</h3>
 <p>

-Next we will create a PHP directory.
-Go to the folder icon at the bottom of the screen.
+- Go to the folder icon at the bottom of the screen.
 Right click it and then select “File Explorer”.
-Once you’re there, go to “This PC” and then select “Windows (C:), which is your “C” drive.
-Once you’re in your “C” drive, create a folder and name it “PHP”.
-Once that’s done, open your “osTicket Installation Files” folder and unzip PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) into the PHP folder on your "C" drive.
+- Once you’re there, go to “This PC” -> “Windows (C:).
+- Create a folder and name it “PHP”.
+- Once that’s done, open your “osTicket Installation Files” folder and unzip PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) into the PHP folder on your "C" drive.
 </p>
 <p>
 <img src="https://i.imgur.com/ObYACAh.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>